HIV and STIs: The Basics

 If you think you’ve been exposed, get tested right away!
 Early care and treatment is most effective.

-Local health departments across Michigan distribute condoms and perform HIV and STD testing.
+Local health departments across Michigan distribute condoms and perform HIV and STI testing.
 Local health staff also follow up with people who are newly diagnosed with HIV and/or syphilis to help them understand the importance of immediate treatment and to offer them partner services, including referrals for case management and/or medical care, risk reduction counseling, and partner notification.

 Once a person has tested positive, notifying his or her sexual and/or needle sharing partners of their possible exposure enables them to take advantage of testing and possible treatment, reducing their risk of becoming infected (and possibly transmitting the infection to others).